nicholasbalasus/united_states_landfill_methane/README.md

 Emissions report from individual landfills are scraped from the EPA [FLIGHT](https://ghgdata.epa.gov/ghgp/main.do?site_preference=normal) tool.
 The function to do this is in `scripts/scraper.py`.
 Running `notebooks/flight.ipynb` scrapes the data for all landfills and plots the aggregated data.

 ## TROPOMI Emissions Estimates
-The data needed are (1) blended TROPOMI+GOSAT and (2) HRRR winds.
+The data needed are (1) blended TROPOMI+GOSAT and (2) HRRR data (winds, temperature, surface pressure, precipitation).
 First, go to `config.py` and specify the directories where each of these datasets can be stored.
 Then, run the corresponding Python script for each in `scripts/`.
 I use SLURM to allocate resources for each job:
 ```
 # Blended TROPOMI+GOSAT
 sbatch -J blended -p sapphire -t 0-24:00 --mem=112000 -c 112 \
        --wrap "source ~/.bashrc; micromamba activate ldf_env; \
                python -B -m scripts.download-blended"

-# HRRR Winds
+# HRRR Data
 months=()
 for i in {0..48}; do months+=( $(date -d "20190101+${i} month" +%Y-%m-%d) ); done
 for i in {0..47}; do
-sbatch -J hrrr -p sapphire -t 0-24:00 --mem=500000 -c 24 \
+sbatch -J hrrr -p sapphire -t 0-24:00 --mem=500000 -c 48 \
         --wrap "source ~/.bashrc; micromamba activate ldf_env; \
         python -B -m scripts.download-hrrr ${months[i]} ${months[i+1]}"
 done